parsabsh/linux-notes/README.md

 **-maxdepth and -mindepth options**: We can specify the maximum and minimum depth of search in the directories with these options.

 **-empty**: This option only shows empty files and directories.
-For example, if we are looking for empty directories in at maximum depth of 2, we can use the following command:
+For example, if we are looking for empty directories at a maximum depth of 2, we can use the following command:

 ```bash
 find . -type d -maxdepth 2 -empty -name "dir name"